Earl of Dalhousie: History

 Several other members of the family have also gained distinction.
 The Hon.
 George Ramsay (died 1705), younger son of the second Earl, was a lieutenant-general in the Army and served as commander-in-chief of the forces in Scotland in 1702.
 The aforementioned the Hon.
 William Ramsay, second son of the eighth Earl, was created Baron Panmure in 1831.
 The aforementioned the Hon.
 John Ramsay (1775–1842), fourth son of the eighth Earl, was a lieutenant-general in the service of the General Staff of India.
 He was the father of 1) William Ramsay (1804–1871), a major-general in the Bengal Army; 2) the twelfth Earl (see above); 3) James Ramsay (1808–1868), a major-general in the Bengal Army; and 4) the Hon.
 Sir Henry Ramsay (1816–1893), a general in the Bengal Army, whose grandson was the politician Archibald Maule Ramsay.
 The Hon.
 Charles Ramsay, fourth son of the twelfth Earl, represented Forfar in the House of Commons from 1894 to 1895.
 The Hon.
 Sir Patrick Ramsay (1879–1962), second son of the thirteenth Earl, was a diplomat and served as Envoy Extraordinary and Minister Plenipotentiary to Greece, Hungary and Denmark.
 The Hon.
 Sir Alexander Ramsay, third son of the thirteenth Earl, was an admiral in the Royal Navy and served as Fifth Sea Lord from 1938 to 1939.
 He was the husband of Princess Patricia of Connaught, youngest child of Prince Arthur, Duke of Connaught.
 Their son was Alexander Ramsay of Mar, husband of Flora Fraser, 21st Lady Saltoun.

 The family seat is Brechin Castle near Brechin, Angus, which is currently put up for sale through the Savills real estate company.
 The other former seat, Dalhousie Castle, was sold in the late 20th century and is now a hotel.
 Until then it was said to be a property longer in one family than any other in Scotland.

-The title of the earldom is pronounced "Dal-how-sy".